Calvin-L/ezpsl/README.md

 There are also ways in which PlusCal is better than EzPSL:

+ - **EzPSL makes it harder to write correctness properties.** See the notes in "Specifying Correctness Properties" above for more details.
  - **EzPSL produces longer error traces.**  To support larger atomic blocks, EzPSL produces longer error traces than PlusCal when model checking finds a violation.
 Sometimes this is an advantage; the longer error traces include